Laverne Cox Survived The Grueling Rocky Horror Shooting Schedule by Channeling Beyoncé

-The October 2016 issue of Cosmopolitan shows Laverne Cox like you’ve never seen her before — but you still might recognise her outfits.
+The October 2016 issue of Cosmopolitan shows Laverne Cox like you’ve never seen her before — but you still might recognize her outfits.

 Before she takes the lead of the new Rocky Horror Picture Show which airs Oct.
 20 on Fox, Cox is paying tribute to some other iconic divas, including the one and only queen Beyoncé, who she says inspired her on set.